theShirNick/WCS/README.md

 ## How to run
 Python 3.9.2 or newer is required (make sure PATH has path to Python and Python/Scripts)

+Homebrew (tested on arm64 Mac):

+Pip
 Install all dependencies with pip:

-`pip install - r requirements.txt`
+`pip install -r requirements.txt`

 Run main.py with the appropriate Python interpreter: